wang2929/Code_Platoon/qs-and-as/tiff-cheatsheet.md

 - Can use a `run.sh` to build image and run container
   - remember to change permissions `chmod +x run.sh`
 - Open bash terminal: `docker exec -it <container name or id> bash`
-### Running DevContainers on Windows
+- Run as root: add -u user flag `docker exec -it -u root <container-name> bash`
-1. Build the image separately: `docker build --tag image_name /location/`
+### For me: Running while having ghcr.io issues
-2. add image attribute to devcontainer `"image": "image_name"`
+1. Build the image: `docker build --tag image_name /location/`
-3. activate devcontainer CLI tho I forget how, somehow through uh VSCode: `devcontainer up --workspace-folder <path-to-working-directory>`
+2. Use regular docker run `docker run --rm --name <container-name <image-name`
-4. use the run.sh template to run the container
+3. Either install packages as root or add RUN commands to Dockerfile

 ## HTML and CSS